(No ratings)

 Gastrointestinal problems, perhaps more than any other area, are markedly affected by lifestyle.
 Many disorders can be prevented or treated at least in part by eating a healthy diet high in fiber, exercising regularly, drinking enough water, and limiting alcohol intake.
 Still, the frequency of digestive disorders means that even the healthiest person can be affected by them.
 Anyone who notices blood in their stool, experiences abdominal pain, unexplained weight loss, or any significant change in bowel movements should see a doctor.

-Medical School: Loyola University Chicago, Stritch School of Medicine
+Medical School: Loyola University Chicago, Stritch School of Medicine (1988)

 Residency: Children's Hospital of Wisconsin

-Board Certification: The American Board of Pediatrics - Pediatric Gastroenterology
+Board Certification: Board Certification: Pediatric Gastroenterology

 Licensed In: Illinois